A Cluster Ranking Model for Full Anaphora Resolution: Data and Hyperparameters

 \section{Data and Hyperparameters}

-Our primary evaluation dataset was the {\CRAC} 2018 corpus \cite{poesio2018crac} for full anaphora resolution.
-We also evaluated our model on the {\CONLL} 2012 English corpora \cite{pradhan2012conllst} to compare its performance with the state of the art on the {\CONLL} task (identifying coreference chains excluding singletons, no non-referring expression identification).
+For full anaphora resolution, our primary evaluation dataset was the {\CRAC} 2018 corpus \cite{poesio2018crac}.
+In addition, we evaluated our model on the {\PD} corpus, also containing expletives.
+Finally, we evaluated our model on the {\CONLL} 2012 English corpora \cite{pradhan2012conllst} to compare its performance with the SoTA on the {\CONLL} task.